This post may include affiliate links, which means I may make a commission on purchases made through these links at no

 - 2 sheets of plain printer paper

-- 1 yard of pre-washed material.
-A mid to heavy-weight cotton works best.
+- 1 yard of pre-washed fabric.
+A mid-weight cotton works best.
 Don’t go with something lightweight like a quilting cotton because it won’t give you enough support!

 - About 1 yard of paracord or twill tape (go for the “real” stuff, craft quality paracord is almost always too stiff or to slippery!)

 - A sewing machine (you could sew by hand, but it would take a little while!).
 I love my Janome HD1000 – it’s a real workhorse.

 1. To make the pattern, cut three 11 x 3.5″ pieces from your printer paper.
 You could make four pieces from the two sheets, but you only need three.